 3. Keep wall decor on the neater side.

 “Consider poster frames, which look a bit more polished, or large bulletin boards covered in patterned fabric,” Rutman-Weiss recommends.
-“Wall decals are another inexpensive, nice-looking option.”
+“Wall decals are another inexpensive, nice-looking option for redecorating a bedroom.”
 All of these help minimize damage and contain what is being hung up, which will make things appear neater and more organized.

 Most importantly, though, let the decorating process be a learning experience for your teen – one that encourages her to express her tastes and make lasting decisions.
-“Letting your teenager create the room of their dreams is a wonderful thing,” says Rutman-Weiss.
+“Letting your teenager redecorate their bedroom and create the room of their dreams is a wonderful thing,” says Rutman-Weiss.
 If her tastes and yours totally diverge?
 Remember, you can always shut the door.